-The lowest form of SPF you’ll tend to find in sunscreen is SPF 15 – the minimum level you should be willing to rely on.
-SPF 15 sunscreen blocks 93% of the UVB rays that try to bounce off your skin, so even using the smallest level of protection makes a huge difference.
+In Australia, the lowest form of SPF you’ll find in sunscreen is SPF 15, and you really shouldn’t be using anything with less than this.
+SPF 15 sunscreen blocks 93% of the UV rays that try to hit your skin, so even using a ‘weaker’ sunscreen that’s SPF 15 can make a big difference.

-The next level up tends to be SPF 30, which blocks 97% of UVB rays, which may come as a surprise and seem a little pointless – after all, you’d expect twice the amount of protection than that of a sunscreen with an SPF 15 rating.
-However, with SPF 30, you’re blocking half of the radiation that a sunscreen with SPF 15 would let through to the skin.
+The next level up is SPF 30, which blocks 97% of UV rays.
+While this doesn’t seem like much of difference compared to the half-strength SPF 15, it actually is.
+With SPF 30 sunscreens, you’re blocking half of the radiation that a sunscreen with SPF 15 would have let through to the skin.

 Which SPF rating do I need?

-For the average Australian, SPF 15 will be sufficient for normal daily activities in which you experience minimal sunlight, and if you work indoors.
+People with fairer skin are more prone to burning, whereas people with darker skin aren’t likely to need SPF 50+ for everyday activities.
+For the average Australian, SPF 15 will be sufficient for normal daily activities where you experience minimal sunlight, or work indoors.
 However, there’s no harm in going for an SPF 30 on a daily basis to just add that little extra protection.

 If you spend more time outdoors, whether that’s working or exercising, consider a sunscreen marketed for sport.
 These products tend to be water resistant, have a high level of protection, and last a little better for that afternoon swim.
-If you believe you fall into this category, an SPF of 30 would be a safe bet, if not SPF 50.
+If you believe you fall into this category, an SPF 30 or 50 would be a safe bet.